ibm-cloud-docs/vpc/vsi_is_manage_images.md

 {{_include-segments/ilm-reset-image-lifecycle-status-api.md}}

-## Change the custom image lifecycle status using Terraform
+## Change the custom image lifecycle status by using Terraform
 {: #schedule-ilm-status-change-terraform}
 {: terraform}

-To make an immediate status change using Terraform, use the [`ibm_is_image_deprecate`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_image_deprecate){: external} or [`ibm_is_image_obsolete`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_image_obsolete){: external} resource commands. use one of the following examples.
+To make an immediate status change by using Terraform, use the [`ibm_is_image_deprecate`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_image_deprecate){: external} or [`ibm_is_image_obsolete`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_image_obsolete){: external} resource commands. use one of the following examples.
 For the `name` variable, specify the name of the custom image for the status change.

 You can make an immediate status change only if a future status change is not scheduled.
 To remove a scheduled status change, see [Remove a scheduled custom image lifecycle status change by using Terraform](/docs/vpc?topic=vpc-managing-custom-images&interface=terraform#schedule-ilm-reset-status-change-terraform).
 After you remove the scheduled status change, you can make an immediate status change.
 {: note}